dhellmann/pymotw/PyMOTW/functools/index.rst

     :synopsis: Tools for working with functions.

 :Purpose: Functions that operate on other functions.
-:Python Version: 2.5 and later
+:Available In: 2.5 and later

 The :mod:`functools` module provides tools for working with functions and other callable objects, to adapt or extend them for new purposes